seantram/GettingAndCleaningDataProject/README.Rmd

----
-title: "Getting and Cleaning Data Project"
+## Getting and Cleaning Data Project

----

 ### This file explains how the script "run_analysis.R" works